tartansandal/tartansandal.github.io/_drafts/github-pages-on-fedora.md

 I was planning on building a site to host a professional blog, ostensibly for gratuitous self-promotion.
-This is not going to be tied to any particular project or organization, so the "user" site type is definitely what I want.
+This is not going to be tied to any particular project or organisation, so the "user" site type is definitely what I want.

 The next step was to set up a "publishing source".
-For a "user" site I simply needed to
+For my "user" site I simply needed to

 * Create a GitHub repository called "tartansandal.github.io"
-* Browse to the "Settings" page for that repository
+* Browse to the "Settings" page and find the "GitHub Pages" section
-* Under the "GitHub Pages" section, select "master branch" from the "Source" drop-down menu.
+* Select "master branch" from the "Source" drop-down menu

 Any content that I commit to the `master` branch of that repository will be automatically published to <https://tartansandal.github.io>.
 There was the